shravan-kuchkula/TermProject/README.md

 # TermProject
-## Data Science job postings using MongDB
+## Data Science job postings using MongoDB
 Retrieve jobs from dice api's and store them in MongoDB.
 Perform analysis of the jobs using MongoDB query language.

 A quick glance of the project structure and a brief description of the files is given below: